FurriousFox/Inlook/README.md

 # Inlook

-Outlook sucks, so this is a tool to use your own e-mail client, even if your organisation doesn't allow 3rd party email clients, allowing you to imitate different apps and offering multiple ways to integrate with your own mail client.
+Outlook sucks, so this is a tool to use your own e-mail client, even if your organisation doesn't allow 3rd party email clients.

-Only requirement is being able to use outlook.office.com (which I assume you do, cuz what emails would you else want to read ig).

 Imitates Outlook Web (OWA) and uses the Outlook REST API to create a bridge via IMAP and SMTP

-## Current state
+## Important notes

+- **Inlook currently only works well with Thunderbird Desktop, it doesn't play nicely with other clients yet!**
-SMTP bridge will be added in a future release, reading emails should be fully functional.
+- SMTP bridge will be added in a future release, reading emails should be fully functional.

-**Inlook is currently only tested on Thunderbird for desktop, it doesn't play nicely with other clients yet!**
+- Inlook functions slower on personal accounts compared to educational/organisational accounts due to different rate limits

-Improving compatibility will be first priority, after that performance and improving functionality (e.g. timely notifications, renaming folders).
+Improving compatibility will be first priority, after that performance and improving functionality (e.g. timely notifications, renaming folders, outgoing mail).

 ## Running it

+- [install Deno](https://docs.deno.com/runtime/getting_started/installation/) if you haven't yet

 ```bash
 git clone https://github.com/FurriousFox/Inlook.git